Rubbermaid Cooler Review

 As for build quality, it is decent.
 The cooler shell itself is pretty robust but the notable weak point lies in the hinges and handles.
 The hardware used on most of these models is plastic so it is more prone to cracking and/or breaking than metal.
 But again, for the price, we can’t complain too much.

 About the only notable visuals here come with the trademarked Rubbermaid Ridges.
 Beyond this, the shape is very conservative and won’t be adorned with a lot of extra curves or edges.
 Color choices are a bit lacking, with most models only being available in red or blue.

-The one area that Rubbermaid Coolers really shine in is their asking price.
+The one area that Rubbermaid Coolers shines in is their asking price.
 They are extremely affordable and this is a big reason why they are one of the most popular cooler brands out there.
-In order to achieve such a competitive asking price, some sacrifices had to be made in regards to performance and features.
-But despite this, they are still a great value.
+To achieve such a competitive asking price, some sacrifices had to be made in regards to performance and features.
+But despite this, they are still of great value.

 Overall Rating –

 Rubbermaid Coolers offer up a huge selection of entry-level products that are perfect for someone who is on a tight outdoor budget.
 No matter what size requirements you have, they likely have a product suited for you.
 The ice life, while nothing extraordinary, is serviceable.
 But don’t expect these coolers to be able to handle the level of wear and tear of more expensive premium coolers we have reviewed.

 The one exception to this is in the Durachill line which bumps up ice life and build quality (but is also the most expensive of the lot).
 But the simple fact of the matter is that these types of coolers are all a lot of people need.
 And for those people, it would be silly to spend all the extra money on a premium cooler that they would never really push to the limits.